mfitz/slakkit/README.md

 ## Running locally
+See [Creating Slack apps](#creating-slack-apps) for instructions on how to create your Slack app and generate an OAuth token.
 When you run Slakkit locally, you can choose to pass the Slack app's OAuth token directly as an env var, or indirectly, whereby the value of the env var is the name under which the token is stored in AWS Secrets Manager.
 If you use the indirect Secrets Manager option, you must be invoking Slakkit from within an authenticated shell that has permissions to read the token secret from Secrets Manager.

 ```bash
 slakkit_TARGET_CHANNEL="my-awesome-channel" \